Jose Miranda Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is sixth in MLB with a collective 9.7 strikeouts per nine innings.
+- The 10 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.

-- The Astros' 4.02 team ERA ranks 12th among all league pitching staffs.
+- The Astros have a 3.77 team ERA that ranks 11th among all MLB pitching staffs.

-- Astros pitchers combine to rank 17th in baseball in home runs surrendered (eight total, 1.1 per game).
+- Astros pitchers combine to rank 14th in baseball in home runs given up (eight total, one per game).

-- Urquidy (0-0) gets the start for the Astros, his second of the season.
+- Garcia (0-1) pitches for the Astros to make his second start of the season.

-- The right-hander last appeared on Saturday against the Chicago White Sox, when he went four innings, allowing three earned runs while giving up seven hits.
+- His last time out was on Sunday against the Chicago White Sox, when the righty tossed five innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.